 Powerful imagery influences how people behave.
-Cult Brands perfectly illustrates how power image make power brands just by using visual branding into the heart of their campaigns.
-Such concept is popularized by Carl Jung, the founder of analytical psychology.
+Cult Branding suggests that a power image can make power brands just by using visual branding into the heart of their campaigns.
+Such a concept is popularized by Carl Jung, the founder of analytical psychology.

 Using powerful imagery that jolts human subconscious can drive people to act or behave either to be endeared, repelled or alienated by your brand.

 Going back to my example about the product serving the unbanked, what powerful imagery would you craft to trigger your target market and get them to become your brand advocates?